As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Bottoms of all pieces sanded & hand polished to ensure they don’t scratch your table

-There are several sizes and colors of plates, cups, and bowls.
+There are several sizes and colors of plates, cups, and bowls. the flat bowls are my absolute favorite!
 There are also pitchers, berry bowls, and vases.
 Grab one or grab a set!
 Bonus: Use code “veggie” for a 10% discount!

 Meatless Monday Family Cookbook

-What kitchen is complete without a cookbook you can turn to time and time again?
+What kitchen essentials list is complete without a cookbook you can turn to time and time again?
 My cookbook, The Meatless Monday Family Cookbook, has over 100 delicious and easy plant based lunch/dinner recipes the whole family will love!
-It even contain tips and tricks to get your kids involved in the kitchen and cooking process with you.
+It even contains tips and tricks to get your kids involved in the kitchen and cooking process with you.
+Here you can read more details about this fully plant based vegan cookbook.

 DustBuster